awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 + **A Reduced Redundancy Storage \(RRS\) object lost event** – You select **RRSObjectLost** to be notified when Amazon S3 detects that an object of the RRS storage class has been lost\.

++ **Replication events ** – You can choose to receive replication event notifications if you have replication with S3 Replication Time Control \(S3 RTC\) enabled\.
+For more information, see all the replication events and their descriptions in the [ Supported Event Types](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#notification-how-to-event-types-and-destinations) section in the *Amazon Simple Storage Service Developer Guide*\.

 Event notification messages can be sent to the following types of destinations:
 + **An Amazon Simple Notification Service \(Amazon SNS\) topic** – A web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients\.